custinsights/custinsights.github.io/README.md

 ### Next Steps

+Moving forward, it would be beneficial to further enhance the analysis by considering additional models or methods to gain deeper insights into the dataset.
+One potential avenue is to explore ensemble clustering techniques, such as Consensus Clustering or Cluster Ensemble, which combine multiple clustering algorithms to improve the robustness and stability of the results.
+These methods can provide more reliable cluster assignments by aggregating the outputs of individual clustering algorithms.

-In these final phases of our customer insights project, the last phase will involve productionizing/deploying these machine learning models and roll out targeted marketing ads/campaigns based on these models' performance and our understanding of customer data.
+In these final phases of our customer insights project, the last phase will involve productionizing/deploying existing machine learning models and roll out targeted marketing ads/campaigns based on these models' performance and our understanding of customer data.

 ### References
 [1]: <a>https://doi.org/10.1073/pnas.1218772110</a> - `M. Kosinski, D. Stillwell, and T. Graepel, "Private traits and attributes are predictable from digital records of human behavior," Proceedings of the National Academy of Sciences, vol. 110, no. 15, pp. 5802-5805, April 2013.`